top of page

 Teaching sitting children

 It is important not to regard UDL as a “checklist.”
 In a UDL environment, because teaching is an iterative design process, where teachers are constantly thinking about how and why they are designing and delivering instruction while they reflect on how students are learning.
-The checkpoints under each guideline provide concrete suggestions for how to address and plan for the systematic variability that exists within any given classroom.
-These checkpoints or strategies are “based on a multiyear review of thousands of research articles that identified specific experimentally validated instructional techniques, adaptations and interventions”*.
+The considerations under each guideline provide concrete suggestions for how to address and plan for the systematic variability that exists within any given classroom.
+These considerations or strategies are “based on a multiyear review of thousands of research articles that identified specific experimentally validated instructional techniques, adaptations and interventions”*.

 Dive Deeper: